fabrix-app/docs/en/guides/framework/getting-started.md

 - web : Options for web server, like port.
 - webpack : Configuration for building assets, it's a default webpack configuration (http://webpack.github.io/docs/configuration.html)

-NOTE: `spools*`: All modules used by fabrix are call Spool.
-For example to use Hapi as web server, fabrix uses a Spool named `spool-hapi`.
+NOTE: `spools*`: All modules used by Fabrix are call Spool.
+For example to use Hapi as web server, Fabrix uses a Spool named `spool-hapi`.
 Don't hesitate to look on npm to find some cool Spools.

 WARNING: if you add some config files don't forget to add them under `config/index.js` or it will be ignored.

-You now have the basic knowledge to make a simple fabrix project!
+You now have the basic knowledge to make a simple Fabrix project!

 ## More?
 Did you notice that when you start your project you have `fabrix>`?